 In modelling plastid evolution, researchers have always used parsimony to explain phylogenetic, genetic and morphological data concerning plastids and their host lineages, to infer how they could have arisen and diversified over time.
 The principle of minimizing endosymbiotic events invokes the complexity and challenges associated with establishing endosymbiont-derived organelles, especially development of protein import machineries in their membranes along with targeting peptides.
 Therefore, this concept postulates to simply limit the number of plastid acquisitions [181].
 Importantly, the principle still holds true for primary plastids of Archaeplastida, though cyanobacterial endosymbiosis has been shown not to be a unique evolutionary phenomenon as the photosynthetic Paulinella indicates [21,45,48].

 In the case of complex plastids, the rigorous application of the principle of minimizing endosymbiotic events was undermined, as the Cabozoa and the Chromalveolata hypotheses collapsed, demanding too many plastid losses over more parsimonious explanation of independent plastid gains [181].
-At this point, it is important to emphasize that (i) photosynthetic clades are separated on the tree of life by heterotrophic ones [182] and that (ii) plastid losses are extremely rare even though the loss of photosynthesis has occurred multiple times from Archaeplastida to historic Chromalveolata lineages [183]; parasitic species that were once photosynthetic still require plastids e.g. for synthesis of heme, fatty acids, , isoprenoids or assembly of iron-sulphur clusters [184].
+At this point, it is important to emphasize that (i) photosynthetic clades are separated on the tree of life by heterotrophic ones [182] and that (ii) plastid losses are extremely rare even though the loss of photosynthesis has occurred multiple times from Archaeplastida to historic Chromalveolata lineages [183]; parasitic species that were once photosynthetic still require plastids e.g. for synthesis of heme, fatty acids, isoprenoids or assembly of iron-sulphur clusters [184].
 In order to reconcile plastid and nuclear gene-based phylogenies two independent green alga endosymbioses are commonly accepted for euglenids and chlorarachniophytes [39,40], and serial endosymbioses models have been proposed as plausible scenarios for the red-alga plastid acquisition in cryptists, haptists, stramenopiles and alveolates [54,38,53] (Figure 5).

 Our phylogenetic analyses contradict all serial endosymbioses models that assume a single secondary red alga endosymbiosis within cryptists and then subsequent plastid transfers to other red-alga containing lineages [54,38,53] (Figure 5).
-According to our phylogenies, there were two secondary red alga endosymbioses, one within cryptists and one within stramenopiles, and they gave rise to cryptophytes and ochrophytes, respectively (Figure 17).
+According to our phylogenies, there were two secondary red alga endosymbioses, one within cryptists and one within stramenopiles, and they gave rise to cryptophytes which ochrophytes, respectively (Figure 21).
 Such a possibility has already been mentioned by Dorrell and Bowler [185] as an alternative to the tertiary cyprophyte plastid transfer to stramenopiles and, moreover, it was recovered in the Kim et al. [186] tree based on 93 plastid proteins.
-From our phylogenies, we can also infer two independent tertiary endosymbioses: (i) cryptophytes passed their plastids to haptophytes and (ii) ochrophytes donated their plastids to colpodellids (Figure 17).
-Assuming that the colpodellid plastid represents the organelle acquired by the ancestor of dinoflagellates, perkinsids, colpodellids and apicomplexans, our results align with the serial endosymbioses models in Figure 1 for this particular plastid transfer.
+From our phylogenies, we can also infer two independent tertiary endosymbioses: (i) cryptophytes passed their plastids to haptophytes and (ii) ochrophytes donated their plastids to colpodellids (Figure 21).
+Assuming that the colpodellid plastid represents the organelle acquired by the ancestor of dinoflagellates, perkinsids, colpodellids and apicomplexans, our results align with the serial endosymbioses models in Figure 5 for this particular plastid transfer.
 It is also worth mentioning that in our and Ševčíková et al. [187] phylogenies, colpodellids group with Eustigmatophyceae (Ochrophyta).
 Both lineages do not possess chlorophyll c, a characteristic that was defining Chromalveolata, but instead rely on chlorophyll a, violaxanthin and β-carotene for capturing light energy [188–190].
 Accordingly, photosynthetic pigment composition further strengthens the hypothesis that stramenopiles, precisely Eustigmatophyceae, donated their plastid to the ancestor of alveolate plastid-containing lineages.